bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

   - GM Only: On
 - [Kobold Press OGL](http://kpogl.wikidot.com/) - All the 5e OGL Content Kobold Press has released - Review 2020 Sep 06 - This is awesome if you want Kobold Press content.
 - [Layer Hotkeys](https://github.com/Moerill/Layer-Hotkeys) - Review 2020 Sep 06 - The last thing I want is more hotkeys, nice if you do though.
+- [Less Fog](https://github.com/trdischat/lessfog) - Tweaks fog of war visibility for GM and Players. - Retired 2020 Sep 11 - Really loved this module but FPS would drop by 20-40% when a token was selected.
 - [Mess - Moerills enhancing super-suit(e)](https://github.com/Moerill/mess) - Many features, possible compatibility issues. - Review 2020 Sep 06 - So much work clearly went into this module, but it's stated not caring about creating potential conflicts is too big a risk to have this be a daily driver.
 Nice work though.
 - [MiniMap](https://gitlab.com/jesusafier/minimap) - Shows a minimap - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - This is such a cool idea but it's so easy to quickly Zoom out that it's not actually that helpful in practice.
 - [PopOut!](https://github.com/kakaroto/fvtt-module-popout) - Lets you pop out actor sheets and journal entries into their own windows. - Retired 2020 Sep 06 - Nothing wrong with this but it wasn't actually needed in the end.